jackworthen/river-run/README.md

 > **A comprehensive desktop application for whitewater enthusiasts to catalog rivers, track paddling trips, and organize their adventures.**

-Built with PyQt6, featuring a modern dark theme interface with intuitive two-column forms for efficient data entry.
+Built with PyQt6, featuring beautiful nature-inspired and dark themes with intuitive two-column forms for efficient data entry.

 ## 🌊 Key Features